swetul/C3040_A2/README.md

-# Create and Host a resume with GitHub
+# Create and host a resume with GitHub
-For this project you will need a few basic tools to successfully create and Host a resume on the internet.
-Some of the tools include Atom (a text editor), Jekyll and GitHub.
-Read more below to see how this can be done.
+For this project you will need a few basic tools to successfully create and host a resume on the internet.
+Some of the tools include Atom (a text editor), Jekyll(static site generator) and GitHub(software development host).
+Read more below to see how to use these tools to complete the project.

-## Getting Started
+## Getting started
 The instructions below will help you with how the project can be successfully implemented.
 See Resume Tips for tips on how to make your resume attractive.

 ### Intended audience